Fliplet/fliplet-cli/docs/API/helpers/containers.md

 });
 ```

-Furthermore, if your parent helper is declaring more than one rich-content container you can restrict your child helper to only be allowed to be dropped into a specific container by using the dot notation as follows:
+Furthermore, if your parent helper is declaring more than one rich-content container you can restrict your child helper to only be allowed <strong>to be dropped into a specific container</strong> by using the <strong>dot notation</strong> as follows:

 ```js
 // This helper can only be dropped in the